 Physical Modeling Synthesis

 Physical modeling is a super in-depth form of synthesis that, typically, aims to synthesize the sound of an instrument with utmost precision.

 This type of synthesis uses mathematical algorithms to account for every nuance of an intended physical sound source.

-With adequate digital signal processing, physical modeling synthesis can effectively take into account all parameter that could alter the timbre and amplitude of the instrument in question.
+With adequate digital signal processing, physical modeling synthesis can effectively take into account all parameters that could alter the timbre and amplitude of the instrument in question.

 This type of synthesis is very complex, and we don't see it in synth pedals.
 Nonetheless, this impressive technology is worth knowing about!